stoplightio/docs/articles/enterprise/components/pubs.md

 Be sure to customize any variables as needed to match your environment before starting the Pubs service.

-> Any changes to the Pubs configuration require a service restart in order to
+> Any changes to the Pubs configuration requires a service restart in order to
 > take effect.

 ### Docker